1attila/Tokenization/README.md

 ## Todo
-- Rewrite everything in C++ to make it faster (already working on it, but it requires time)
+- Rewrite everything in C++ to make it faster (already working on it but it requires time)
 - Add other utilities (like .vocab file)

 [0]: https://github.com/karpathy/minbpe